Clean & Green Business Practices

 LEED Accredited Professional

 The design team included a LEED accredited professional.
 Throughout the project, careful attention was taken to ensure design and environment related issues were addressed in a green, sustainable mind frame.
+Although eligible for LEED certification, we opted to direct those resources elsewhere.

 Stormwater Design: Quantity Control

 The City of Knoxville complies with the EPA’s requirements for Stormwater Runoff, to reduce pollution and contamination.
+Our stormwater management is inspected and maintained monthly.

 Water Use Reduction